fjrd84/notes-app/README.md

 It makes use of the following project as backend [schemaless-demo](https://github.com/fjrd84/schemaless-demo).
 Open it and read the installation instructions and get the whole thing working.

+Read the [detailed description in my blog](http://www.jdonado.com/#/blog/observer-angular) for more information.

 ![alt tag](https://raw.githubusercontent.com/fjrd84/notes-app/master/doc/notes-app.png)

 ## Requirements